JABirchall/NimdaDiscord/README.md

 To install this bot download or clone the repository to your server.

-run `./composer create-project JABirchall/NimdaDiscord NimdaDiscord` then `./composer dump-autoload -o`
+run `./composer create-project JABirchall/NimdaDiscord NimdaDiscord`

 Edit the configuration files in `/Nimda/Configuration` to get a discord API token go here: https://discordapp.com/developers/applications/